MicrosoftDocs/memdocs/memdocs/get-support.md

 *This support experience is currently available for Intune and Co-management.*

 Some keywords will lead to an enhanced support scenario.
-For example, if your using Microsoft Intune and enter a generic search for *Need help with Intune* the console offers several more focused scenarios you can select, to drill into the problem and find more focused results:
+For example, if your're using Microsoft Intune and enter a generic search for *Need help with Intune* the console offers several more focused scenarios you can select, to drill into the problem and find more focused results:

 :::image type="content" source="./media/get-support/scenarios-example.png" alt-text="View of the scenario options":::